dk-liang/dk-liang.github.io/_pages/about.md

 Research
 ======
 My research interests mainly lie in 3D object detection, crowd counting and localization.

 News
 ======
-03 / 2022:   We released the first comprehensive public African text dataset.
+03 / 2022:   We released the first comprehensive public African text dataset [[project](https://dk-liang.github.io/HUST-ASTD/)].
 10 / 2021:   I'm awarded **National Scholarship**
 10 / 2021:   One paper on crowd counting and localization  is accepted by **IJCV**
 09 / 2021:   We win 1st place in VisDrone2021 challenge on the crowd counting track.